Broken down in the UK? We’ll rescue you, even if you’re not a Member.

 - It’s not safe to try repair - no matter how simple - if you’re on a motorway.

-- If you don’t have a mobile, walk to an emergency phone on your side of the carriageway.
-Follow the arrows on the posts at the back of the hard shoulder – the phone is free and connects directly to the police.
+- If you don’t have a mobile phone, walk to an emergency phone on your side of the carriageway.
+Follow the arrows on the posts set behind the hard shoulder – the phone is free and connects directly to the police or National Highways.

 Things not to do: